-The RUs should ensure by its own SMS, including internal rules and/or contractual arrangements, that freight vehicles are safely and securely loaded and remain so during the journey.
-This should include the monitoring of risks from the use and the maintenance of load securing equipment and sharing the information with their contractors to demonstrate that the necessary checks have been done.
+The RUs should ensure by their own SMS, that freight vehicles are safely and securely loaded and remain so during the journey.
+Therefore, they should implement the appropriate risk control measures, and when necessary cooperate to this end with other involved actors.
+Without prejudice to the responsibilities defined for the Entity in Charge of Maintenance, this should include the monitoring of risks arising from the use of load securing equipment and sharing the relevant information with other involved actors to ensure that the load securing equipment is and remains in a safe state.